ans-group/docs.ukfast.co.uk/source/network/loadbalancing/faqs.md

 ## Why is all my traffic now coming from one IP?

 Once you've moved behind a loadbalancer, you may notice that some of your analytics on your backend servers, along with your logs appear to break.
-Where you used to see a breakdown of all the visitors to your site, you now just see one persistant visitor.
+Where you used to see a breakdown of all the visitors to your site, you now just see one persistent visitor.
 The numbers won't have changed, but the IP address will have.

 This is down to the nature of the loadbalancer itself.
 Where visitors used to directly visit your server, they now visit the loadbalancer instead and it's the loadbalancer that makes requests to the backend server.
 As such, the only IP address you'll see in logs or analytics will likely be that of the loadbalancer.